ethangclark/r2v/README.md

 ### overrideMobxConfig

-rvu objects are valid mobx observables.
+r2v objects are valid mobx observables.
 If you want to configure mobx, you can do so via `overrideMobxConfig`, which accepts the same arguments as mobx's `configure` export.
 The vast majority of users should NOT require this functionality.

 ## Logging

-rvu logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.
+r2v logs everything in [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), if available.

 ## Comparison with MobX

-rvu condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (2 "core" exports + 2 "special use-case" exports).
+r2v condenses all of the power of MobX's massive API (> 100 exports) into a tiny, opinionated API (2 "core" exports + 2 "special use-case" exports).
 It requires no prior knowledge of MobX.
-That being said, if you do want to use it with Mobx, rvu `State` objets are valid Mobx `observable`s, as mentioned before.
+That being said, if you do want to use it with Mobx, r2v `State` objets are valid Mobx `observable`s, as mentioned before.

 ## gotchas